There are several ways of creating a backup of the database.

 - Open VeeamOneSettings.exe in C:\Program Files\Common Files\Veeam\Veeam ONE Settings

 - Open the utility via Veeam ONE Monitor client > Options > Server Settings > Other Settings.
 Once you open the tab, you will find Support utility section.
 Click the Launch button.

-- Open Microsoft SQL Server Management Studio with administrator permissions (may need to be installed separately KB1761).
+- Open Microsoft SQL Server Management Studio with administrator permissions.

 - Connect to the ServerName\Instance of the server that has the DB you want to back up.

 - Expand the Databases tab to get to the DB you want to back up.

 - Right click the desired DB > Tasks > Back Up.

 - Specify the database file destination by choosing Back up to Disk option > Add the destination path to save the database backup.

 - Go to Backup Options and set Set backup compression to Compress backup to reduce the database file size (the option is not mandatory).

 - Click OK to start the Backup process.